On The Topology of Polygonal Meshes: Polygonal Meshes

 \subsection{Boundaries}

-Faces are 2-dimensional patches bounded by edges.
-Likewise, edges are 1-dimensional curves (usually considered line segments) bounded by two vertices.
+From a higher dimensional mesh element (e.g. a face) we can obtain the lower dimensional elements that bound it (e.g. a set of edges) by exploiting the \textit{boundary relationship}.
 The boundary relationship is formalised using the operator, $\partial$, which maps a set of $n$-dimensional mesh elements to their boundary which is a set of $(n-1)$-dimensional mesh elements.
 The boundary of a face is a set of edges,

 where $e_i \in \E$ and $f \in \F$.
 Likewise, the boundary of an edge is the set containing its two vertices,

 where $u,v \in \V$ and $e \in \E$.
 Vertices do not have a boundary, hence

 where $v\in \V$.